 - Babysitters registered with the pool are allowed admittance ONLY WHILE accompanying the child/children.
 They may enter the pool only in performance of their duties.

-- Children must be judged by the lifeguard as a responsible swimmer (under the age of 14) or may not be allowed to sign in the pool.
-Any non-swimmer must be accompanied by a person 14 years or older.
+- Guests under the age of 14 must be evaluated by the lifeguard and pass the swim test in order to use the diving board and slide.
+Any non-swimmer must be accompanied by a member 14 years or older.